 Please be sure to fill out and submit any warranty registration cards that accompany your appliances.
+All instruction manuals, warranty information, and booklets will be placed in a kitchen drawer by your community builder.

 EXCLUDED ITEMS

 Unless the following items are annotated in writing on your Pre-Settlement Review, prior to closing, the Warranty Services will exclude but are not limited to any of the following: